Christopher Allen (critic): Biography

 Born in Algiers to Australian parents, Allen was educated in the United Kingdom, Vietnam, Japan, France and Australia.
 He graduated in 1975 from the University of New South Wales with a Bachelor of Arts in French (First Class Honours, University Medal) and won a scholarship to study for his Maîtrise ès lettres (Master of Arts) at the University of Aix-en-Provence and the Collège de France.
 Allen was the inaugural manager at the Performance Space in Redfern in 1983.
 In 1992, he completed his PhD at the University of Sydney.

 He was art critic for The Sydney Morning Herald from 1987 until 1991 and for the Australian Financial Review from 2005 until 2008.
-Since 2008 he has written for The Australian, the last major daily with a regular contributing critic.
+Since 2008 he is the national art critic for The Australian, the last major daily with a regular contributing critic.

 Allen has taught art history and theory at the National Art School from 1997 until 2008.
 He is Senior Master in Academic Extension at Sydney Grammar School since 2009 and teaches Classical Greek, Latin and senior Art History.
 He was appointed to the Library Council of New South Wales (State Library) Board in 2019 for three-year term.

 In his critiques of works and artists, Allen emphasises craftmanship, skill, and formal and aesthetic qualities.
 He deplores "bland, decorative surface[s]" and he points to "pseudo-political contemporary art", especially as expressed in the wall labels in museums.
 Large-scale portraits, as commonly submitted to the Archibald Prize, are regular subjects of his criticism.